Kareem-izzat/Design-patterns/README.md

 4. **Strategy**
    Enables dynamic filtering logic for subscribers
 5. **SOLID**
-   SOLID rulese where followed to ensure a clean code Design
+   SOLID rules where followed to ensure a clean code Design

 ---